zmaril/bpfquery/README.md

 * [x] Expressions - a lot of expressions just work so far, but there's a lot of edge cases to handle to as they come up, but the expectation is that something like `select pid + 1 from kprobe.do_nanosleep` should work.
 * [x] Predicates/filtering/`where` - `where` clauses get parsed and compiled into predicates and often work. `select * from kprobe.do_nanosleep where pid > 1000` should work fine.
 * [x] bpftrace builtin arguments - things like `pid`, `comm`, `cpu`, `elapsed` work well, they are more or less just passed through to the bpftrace program as is.
-* [x] TUI - there's a cool TUI that let's you type in sql queries, see the bpftrace output, and then streams the results from whichever server you're targeting.
-* [x] CLI - you can use '-e' to run a query on a server.
 * [x] Execution - bpfquery can run a query on a server and get the results back.
 * [x] There's a sick webpage that works really well and is super cool.